 Iron Age naming behavior and warrior identity Scandinavian Iron and Viking Age people had a strong fascination of the wolf and seem to great extend to have identified themselves with this animal.
 Wolf symbolism played a key part in the world perception.This can be concluded from both mythology, artwork and naming behavior, together stretching over a very long period.
 Already in the 3rd c.
 AD, we find a name, Widuhundaz on an elaborate silver brooch from Himlingøje, Zealand.
 This name is a compound of the words ‘wood/forest’ and ‘dog’ and are thought to refer to the wolf.
 The brooch was Continue reading Wolves of war

-A short introduction to personal names in the Scandinavian Iron Age Part 1: names, qualities and characteristics When we get to know someone, one of the first things we learn about them is usually their name.
+A short introduction to personal names in the Scandinavian Iron Age Names, qualities and characteristics When we get to know someone, one of the first things we learn about them is usually their name.
 As an archaeologist, you can get very close to prehistoric people.
 You excavate the remains of a house, to which the door once opened and closed several times a day, letting people walk in and out and through the rooms.
 We hold in our hands their personal objects such as tools and ornaments that are worn from long continued use.
-We even deal with Continue reading An anonymous past?
+We even deal with remains of Continue reading An anonymous past?

 The modern Scandinavian name Erik or Eirik seems to have become a common personal name in the Late Viking Age or Early Medieval period in Scandinavia.
 We often find it as a name of medieval Swedish, Norwegian and Danish kings.
 Yet, it also occurs in runic inscriptions and in place names ending in –toft and –torp.
 The dating of these place name types to the Late Viking Age and Medieval Period indicates that Erik/Eirik was in general use at least from the late Viking Period and onwards.
 At an earlier stage however, Erik/Eirik was probably not a name at all, Continue reading A name fit for a king